 Incorporating new voices into your piece will give it the richness it needs to go from ordinary to outstanding.
 Here are some useful tips that will save time and effort:

 - Transcription: If you’ve ever manually transcribed an interview, you know how dreadful it is to replay the same audio 15 times to decipher words.
 Save precious time by using Otter to transcribe your audio into smart notes that can be easily searched and shared.
 You can also include pictures and notes in your text to guide you as you work through the transcripts.
 In its new feature for teams, Otter records and transcribes live conversations on Zoom so that team members can view, edit, and highlight meeting notes.

 Another resource you definitely want to check out is Veed.
 This easy-to-use tool can also help you create simple transcripts or add subtitles to another file.

 - Translation: No one expects you to be a polyglot.
 As much as you may pride yourself on being bilingual, robots often do it better.
 Tools like DeepL and Linguee can help with exact translations.
 Many sources rave about how it has surpassed Google Translate’s capacity to translate common phrases.
 This is machine learning at it’s finest!

 Proofreading & Reviewing

-Readable: Once you have tweaked each word in your piece until you barely recognise it, you might want to have it double checked by others.
+Readable: Once you have tweaked each word in your piece until you barely recognize it, you might want to have it double-checked by others.
 Readable, much like Hemingway app analyses your structure, grammar, and spelling and gives you a score based on readability.
 It also checks for consistency in your use of verbs and monitors your keyword density.
-This will help your content become more SEO friendly.
+This will help your content become more SEO-friendly.

 Finally, as much as machines can outperform humans, nothing beats having a friend or colleague proofread your writing.
 Their honest feedback will shape your piece into killer content.